derekvan/obsidian-things3-sync/README.md

 * If the todo is marked "complete" in either Things or Obsidian, it will be marked complete everywhere.

 ***Notes:*** If you wanna use the command conveniently, it would be better to set up a hotkeys for it.

-### Mark Things Todo Complete

-* Select the line of todo

-* Using `cmd + P` and run the `Things3 Sync: Mark Things Todo Complete`

-* Todo will be marked complete in Obsidian and in Things

 ### Toggle all Tasks in # Now Header